 I am an associate professor of political science at the University of Cyprus.
 I received my Ph.D. from Yale University in 2008 and was a faculty member at the University of Pittsburgh (2008-2018).
 My book and related article focus on the enforcement of democratic electoral norms: How and why does the international community respond to flawed elections, and how does this influence prospects for democratization and alternation in power?
-How do the efforts of regional organizations to defend democratic norms compare to those of the United States and the United Nations?
+How do the efforts of regional organizations compare to those of the United States and the United Nations?
 The answers to these questions influence our understanding of how and where international norms are enforced, as well as the credibility of commitments to democracy within international organizations.

 In related work on elections, election monitoring and electoral integrity, I examine the unintended consequences of international election monitoring; the conditions under which elections lead to democratization; the effects of electoral manipulation on party system development; and, most recently, the consequences of electoral misconduct for civil conflict.

 In 2015, I was awarded a Fulbright grant for research in Cyprus (January – July 2015), for a project that employs experimental methods to study how different types of interpersonal contact affect the attitudes that Greek- and Turkish-Cypriots hold about the other.
 The first article to emerge from this research employs experimental methods to explore the microfoundations of building peace in longstanding frozen conflicts.